-- (a) provide the main pedestrian entrance to the building so that it is clearly visible from the road or publicly accessible areas on the site; - (b) for new buildings or alterations to an existing facade provide windows and door openings at ground floor level in the front façade which amount to no less than 20 % of the surface area of the ground floor level facade; - (c) for new buildings or alterations to an existing facade provide windows and door openings at ground floor level in the façade of any wall which faces a public space or a car park which amount to no less than 10 % of the surface area of the ground floor level facade; - (d) avoid creating entrapment spaces around the building site, such as concealed alcoves
+Obj Objective: То є To ensure that building design provides for the safety of the public.
+Acceptable Solutions Performance Criteria A1 P1 following: Building design must provide for passive surveillance of public spaces by satisfying all of the following: (a) provide the main pedestrian entrance to the building so that it is clearly visible from the road or publicly accessible areas on the site; (a) provide the main entrance or entrances to a building so that they are clearly visible from nearby buildings and public spaces; (b) for new buildings or alterations to an existing facade provide windows and door (b) locate windows to adequately overlook the street and adjoining public spaces; of the surface area of the ground floor level facade; (c) for new buildings or alterations to an existing facade provide windows and door openings at ground floor level in the façade of any wall which faces a public space or a car park which amount to no less than 10 % of the surface area of the ground floor level façade which amount to no less than 20 % of the surface area of the ground floor level (c) incorporate windows and doors for ground floor offices to look upon public access to the building; for new buildings or alterations to an (d) locate external lighting to illuminate any entrapment spaces around the building site; (e) design and locate public access to provide high visibility for users and provide clear sight lines between the entrance and adjacent properties and public spaces; (d) facade; avoid creating entrapment spaces around the building site, such as concealed alcoves - provide for sight lines to other buildings and public spaces.